jvalin17/RestaurantAPI/README.md

             "zipcode": 19107
  	}

-9. Update a rating for a restaurant by a user - A rating is updated by a particular user if s/he has given rating before 30 days to that particular restaurant.
+##### 9. Update a rating for a restaurant by a user - A rating is updated by a particular user if s/he has given rating before 30 days to that particular restaurant.
 Request Type: PUT
 Url – http://127.0.0.1:5002/ratings
 Example JSON

             {
   	"user_id": 2,
   	"address_id": 2,
   	"cost_rating": 1,
   	"food_rating": 1,
   	"cleanliness_rating": 1,
   	"service_rating": 1
             }

-10. Get rating(s) by user - Get a rating or a list of rating given by a user (include all restaurants) Request Type: GET
+##### 10. Get rating(s) by user - Get a rating or a list of rating given by a user (include all restaurants)
+Request Type: GET
 Url- http://127.0.0.1:5002/ratings/user=2 (ends with user Id)

-11. Get rating(s) by restaurant(s) - Get a rating or a list of rating by restaurant.
+##### 11.Get rating(s) by restaurant(s) - Get a rating or a list of rating by restaurant.
 All users who gave the scores to the restaurant(s) will be aggregated to total score.
 Request Type: GET
 Url- http://127.0.0.1:5002/ratings/address=2 (ends with address Id)